VAHAN M. MISAKYAN

 Adjunct Assistant Professor | Graduate School of Architecture, Planning and Preservation, Columbia University

-Thesis Studio "Global Cities Mumbai," with Markus Dochantschi, critic
+Thesis Studio "Global Cities Mumbai," with Markus Dochantschi, critic.
+Spring 2015.

 Global Cities Mumbai was a thesis studio that addressed questions about the local and global factors influencing the urbanization.
 This studio challenged the students to analyze, understand and manipulate the DNA of a global city while developing their projects.